 Miller was drafted into the CBA in 1999 and played professionally for the Fargo-Moorhead Beez of International Basketball Association that season.

 Miller earned his bachelor's degree in physical education from Northern State in 2000.
 He attended Mitchell (S.D.)
 Senior High where he was a two-time all-state selection, leading Mitchell to the 1994 state championship.
-His brother, Mike, is a 12-year NBA veteran who won the 2012 NBA Championship with the Miami Heat.
+His brother, Mike, is a 13-year NBA veteran who won the 2012 and 2013 NBA Championship with the Miami Heat.

 He was born on Sept.
 27, 1975, in Mitchell, S.D.